ytkhs8/HTML-CSS--2025-Practice/imgcomparing-slider/README.md

    - `face_landmark_68_model-shard1`
 3. Run with Live Server (VS Code) or any static file server.
 4. Open `http://localhost:5500/imgcomparing-slider/` (Live Server default may vary).

 ---

+## 🖼 Demo Images

+To help first-time users quickly try the application, demo image sets are provided:

+1. **General comparison demo** — two sample images for landscape/object comparison
+2. **Face-only demo** — two sample facial images prepared specifically for face-alignment mode

+These demo resources allow anyone to immediately understand how the application works without preparing their own images first.

+---

+## How to use

+1. Open the application in your browser.
+2. Use the image upload buttons to select the two images you want to compare.
+	•	For example, upload landscape-before.jpg and landscape-after.jpg to see a cityscape comparison.
+	•	You can also try device-before.jpg and device-after.jpg for product evolution.
+	•	Or test face-before.jpg and face-after.jpg to experience the face-only alignment mode.
+3. Once uploaded, the slider will appear automatically.
+	•	In face-only mode, the app will detect and align facial landmarks so both images match in scale and position.
+4. Drag the slider left or right to reveal differences between the two images.

+---